 Nancy made her POV debut as costume designer for Pacific Opera Victoria's original production of Stravinsky's The Rake's Progress in November 2009.
 She designed her first set, along with the costumes, for Handel's Rodelinda, followed in 2011 by the costume design for The Flying Dutchman.
-She returns in 2014 to design the costumes for Das Rheingold, directed by Wim Trompert.
+She returned in 2014 to design the costumes for Das Rheingold, directed by Wim Trompert.
 Nancy works with Wim again in 2018, designing the sets and costumes for Fidelio.

 Costume designs for The Arts Club Theatre include Tear the Curtain, The Constant Wife, Cyrano, Waiting for Godot, Arsenic and Old Lace, Sweeney Todd, She Loves Me, Girl in a Goldfish Bowl, Irma Vep, Hamlet, The Visit, The Imaginary Invalid and Maniac Bride.

 Costume designs for The Playhouse include Oliver, The Amorous Adventures of Anatol, Fiddler on the Roof and Hello Dolly.
 Other costume designs include Amadeus, Sweeney Todd and The Overcoat (originally for The Vancouver Playhouse) for CanStage; The Threepenny Opera for Vancouver Opera; Hotel Peccadillo and You Never Can Tell for the Shaw Festival.

 Design for dance includes work for the Dance Theatre of Harlem, Les Ballets de Monte Carlo, The Stuttgart Ballet, Dancemakers and Ballet BC.